deyibanh/alyra-final-project/docs/developers/test_explication.md

 ## `Conops`

--   Should return the added conops
+-   should return the added conops
 -   should revert with proper message

 ## `Conops activation`